TheGoodlike13/liberty_or_death/README.md

       by * none
     EOF

-And don't you worry, sonny, I did create the 'ou=kerberos' and 'ou=Services' beforehand, so that can't be it.
+And don't you worry, sonny, I did create the `ou=kerberos` and `ou=Services` beforehand, so that can't be it.

-It doesn't work if I split the commands, it doesn't work if I type them manually or copy, other commands which modify olcAccess, like the old ones with 'kdc' and 'kadmin' do work, which means I've fucked the configuration for the bazillionth time and will need a full re-install of the VM AGAIN just to be sure that whatever breaks in the future is not induced by this abject failure, it doesn't work if I google it because the stupid fucking error that I get is "oh, I don't know, I'm retarded (80)" and the error is some sort of weird catch-all bullshit that is usually associated with putting in one space instead of two spaces (that's a treat!) but even despite that being absolutely insane, that's not even the issue!
+It doesn't work if I split the commands, it doesn't work if I type them manually or copy.
+Other commands which modify `olcAccess`, like the old ones with `kdc` and `kadmin` do work, which means I've fucked the configuration for the bazillionth time and will need a full re-install of the VM AGAIN just to be sure that whatever breaks in the future is not induced by this abject failure.

+It doesn't work if I google it because the stupid fucking error that I get is `oh, I don't know, I'm retarded (80)` and the error is some sort of weird catch-all bullshit that is usually associated with putting in one space instead of two spaces (that's a treat!) but even despite that being absolutely insane, that's not even the issue!
 No amount of fucking spaces work!

 Fuck it!
 Why don't I try deleting the spaces so that there's fewer of them?
 Of course it doesn't work.
 Why would it work?
 Nothing works.
 It's just bricked and broken and shit and garbage and every other possible mean word in existence that ever has, is or will be uttered simultaneously.

 ### It's time to back up a little